 #2 - Get eligible kids fully vaccinated

-If your child is old enough, get them vaccinated before you send them to camp.
+If your child can be vaccinated, you may want to get them vaccinated before you send them to camp.
 This will add a layer of protection beyond what the camp can implement with safety protocols, allowing you to rest a bit easier in the event of a COVID exposure at camp.
-Vaccination can also help reduce the risk of your child spreading COVID to others at camp, or when they return home, should an outbreak occur.
+Vaccination can also help reduce the severity of an infection as well as lower the risk of your child spreading COVID to others at camp, or when they return home.

 #3 - Find a camp with groups, pods, or cohorts

 One way to prevent exposure to COVID is to limit exposure to others.
 Social distancing is difficult in a camp setting, but some camps are setting up groups to help limit contact.
 Whether it’s the cabin, a pod, or a cohort, consider looking for a camp that will keep your child with the same group of people all week or all summer to limit exposure.
 Your child can still experience all of the adventures of camp, but with limited exposure to other children and staff.

 #4 - Review current CDC, state, and local guidelines